B-UMMI/chewBBACA/README.md

 We've developed [Chewie-NS](https://chewbbaca.online/), a Nomenclature Server that is based on the [TypOn](https://jbiomedsem.biomedcentral.com/articles/10.1186/2041-1480-5-43) ontology and integrates with chewBBACA to provide access to gene-by-gene typing schemas and to allow a common and global allelic nomenclature to be maintained.

-To allow all users to interact with the Chewie-NS, we've implemented the following set of modules:
+To allow all users to interact with Chewie-NS, we've implemented the following set of modules:

-- `LoadSchema`: enables upload of new schemas to the Chewie-NS.
+- `LoadSchema`: enables upload of new schemas to Chewie-NS.
-- `DownloadSchema`: enables download of any schema from the Chewie-NS.
+- `DownloadSchema`: enables download of any schema from Chewie-NS.
-- `SyncSchema`: compares local schemas, previously downloaded from the Chewie-NS, with the remote versions in the Chewie-NS to download and add new alleles to local schemas, submit new alleles to update remote schemas and ensure that a common allele identifier nomenclature is maintained.
+- `SyncSchema`: compares local schemas, previously downloaded from Chewie-NS, with the remote versions in Chewie-NS to download and add new alleles to local schemas, submit new alleles to update remote schemas and ensure that a common allele identifier nomenclature is maintained.
-- `NSStats`:  retrieves basic information about species and schemas in the Chewie-NS.
+- `NSStats`:  retrieves basic information about species and schemas in Chewie-NS.

 The [documentation](https://chewie-ns.readthedocs.io/en/latest/) includes information about the integration with chewBBACA and how to run the new [LoadSchema](https://chewie-ns.readthedocs.io/en/latest/user/upload_api.html), [DownloadSchema](https://chewie-ns.readthedocs.io/en/latest/user/download_api.html), [SyncSchema](https://chewie-ns.readthedocs.io/en/latest/user/synchronize_api.html) and [NSStats](https://chewie-ns.readthedocs.io/en/latest/user/nsstats_api.html) processes.
-The Chewie-NS [source code](https://github.com/B-UMMI/Nomenclature_Server_docker_compose) is freely available and deployment of local instances can be easily achieved through Docker Compose.
+Chewie-NS' [source code](https://github.com/B-UMMI/Nomenclature_Server_docker_compose) is freely available and deployment of local instances can be easily achieved through Docker Compose.

 ---------
 ## Check the [wiki pages](https://github.com/B-UMMI/chewBBACA/wiki)...